-You Don't have to be a professional coffee taster to have all the fun from coffee ? the ‘cuppers’ seem to have all of it, over and above their usual coffee buying, judging and writing reviews.
-But you can also enjoy the flavors of Tanzanian Peaberry, Monsoon Mysore and the rest if you wish to.
+Philadelphia, PA - You Don't have to be a professional coffee taster to have all the fun from coffee. the ‘cuppers’ seem to have all of it, over and above their usual coffee-buying, judging, and writing reviews.
+But you can also enjoy the flavors of Tanzanian Peaberry, Monsoon Mysore, and the rest if you wish to.

-Keep an array of small glasses, small bowls, measuring spoons handy on a tray.
-And of course, you need the coffee.
+Keep an array of small glasses, small bowls, and measuring spoons on a tray.
+And, of course, you need the coffee.

-What is your impression? did you find it woody or somewhat winey? did you think it to be acidic or smooth.
+What is your impression? did you find it woody or somewhat winey? did you think it to be acidic or smooth?
 Was the aroma flowery or like pepper?
 Coffee comes in a large variety of flavors and tastes.
-Of course, it is grown in a large variety of soil, climates and preparation is equally diverse.
+Of course, it is grown in a large variety of soil and climates, and preparation is equally diverse.

 Altering the grind and roast can make a lot of difference to the taste and smell of coffee.
 Try from a rough to a smooth grind; colors vary from light to dark; tastes vary from American to Viennese.

-Usually two tablespoons (10 grams) of coffee is needed for every six fluid ounces (180 ml ) of water.
-The temperature of the water is around 200 F (93C). of course as you go on trying out different methods and tastes, you can adjust any of these basic profiles.
+Usually, two tablespoons (10 grams) of coffee is needed for every six fluid ounces (180 ml ) of water.
+The temperature of the water is around 200 F (93C).
+You can adjust any of these basic profiles as you try different methods and tastes.

 The other important attributes based on which coffee is adjudged are as follows :

 Acid – a dry taste.
 Prominent in Mexican coffee.
 Milder in beans from Sumatra.
-Here age and roast makes a bid difference.
+Here age and roast make a big difference.

-Nuttiness – this is the sign of a poor quality of coffee beans.
+Nuttiness – this is a sign of poor-quality coffee beans.
 It is the result of aldehydes and ketones and tastes like roasted nuts.

 Sharpness – this is the result of a mixture of acids and salts.
-You can have a pronounced effect in the cheap robusta beans.
+You can have a pronounced effect on the cheap robusta beans.